 A style theme, once it is applied to a report, is used every time the report is run.
-If you want to display some of the data differently, you can customize individual styles either for all data or for data that satisfies specific criteria (called conditional styling or Traffic Lighting).
+If you want to display some of the data differently, you can customize individual styles either for all data or for data that satisfies specific criteria (called conditional styling).